Pneumonia - weakened immune system

 Other symptoms that may occur:

-The doctor may hear crackles or other abnormal breath sounds when listening to the chest with a stethoscope.
-Reduced or absent breath sounds can be an important sign, because it may mean there is a buildup of fluid between the chest wall and lung, called a pleural effusion.
+The doctor may hear crackles or other abnormal breath sounds when listening to your chest with a stethoscope.
+Lack of breath sounds key sign.
+This may mean there is a buildup of fluid between the chest wall and lung (pleural effusion).

 Tests may include:

 Antibiotics or antifungal medicines are used, depending on the type of germ that is causing the infection.
-Patients usually must stay in the hospital, at least during the early stages of the illness.
+You may need to stay in the hospital during the early stages of the illness.

-Oxygen and respiratory treatments to remove fluid and mucus are often needed.
+Oxygen and treatments to remove fluid and mucus from the respiratory system are often needed.

 - Spread of the infection

 Call your health care provider if you have a weakened immune system and you have symptoms of pneumonia.